splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 ## Configure index destinations for Splunk

-Log paths are preconfigured to utilize a convention of index destinations that is suitable for most customers.
+Log paths are preconfigured to utilize a convention of index destinations that are suitable for most customers.

 * Create a directory (e.g. ``/opt/sc4s/default/`` ).
 Make sure the local directory references in the `sc4s.service` unit file match the directory you create here (the ``-v`` variables).
 From this directory, execute the following to download the latest index context file: